 PCOS is the leading cause of infertility in women, and affects over 10 million women worldwide.
 For something to be so prevalent, you would think more women would know about it.
-Ten million is likely not even a true representation because women are often diagnosed with something else, or are not diagnosed at all.
+Ten million is likely not even a true representation as women are often diagnosed with something else, or are not diagnosed at all.
 I dealt with pelvic pain issues for years, but I was given the diagnosis of IBS.
 Therefore, it is my hope that by writing this, I can teach at least one woman about such a prevalent disorder, and I only ask one thing in return: pass your knowledge along.

 Maybe if more women mention this to their gynecologist, more of them will start advocating for a cure, or at the very least make women aware of the condition during annual exams.
 It is completely understandable that PCOS is not something that is routinely checked for; after all, your body shouldn’t be exposed to ultrasounds unnecessarily.
-However, women should, at the very least, be informed of it.
+However, women should be informed of it.
 I see commercials about endometriosis (another disorder that affects you ovaries and fallopian tubes) all the time, where are the commercials for PCOS?!
 Until I was diagnosed I had never even heard of polycystic ovarian syndrome, and the first response I usually receive when I tell another woman about it, is, “What is that?”
 Women deserve to be informed about our bodies; we deserve some answers!

 So, now that I’ve told you my story, you’re hopefully interested in a little more information about PCOS.
 When I was given the diagnosis, my mind was a blur, so if the doctor explained anything, it went in one ear and out the other.
 Therefore, most of the information that I have found to be useful on PCOS, comes from pcosaa.org, pcos.com, and the three articles listed at the end of this post.